BogdanovTimm/NotesOblivion/💻 IT/Theory/Networking/Hardware/Switchers.md

     - User Priority - level of user priority from 0 (lowest) to 7 (highest) (3 bit long).
     - CFI - if 1 - then frame should not be bridged to an untagged port (1 bit long).
 For compatibility between Ethernet and Token Ring networks.
     - VID - VLAN ID (12 bits long).
 Containt number of the VLAN

+###                Native VLAN

+Each port has its Native VLAN - VLAN-number to which port will send packages that do not have VLAN ID.

+###                Trunk Mode

+Each port may be used in Trunk Mode - it allows to 1 port to be attached to 2 or more VLANs.
+Ports that work in Trunk Mode also have Native VLANs